DIVD-NL/web-csirt/_posts/20-6-2022-FD-SmarterTrack.md

 Reference: https://csirt.divd.nl/cases/DIVD-2021-00029/, https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2022-24384, https://csirt.divd.nl/cves/CVE-2022-24385/
 Solution: Upgrade to latest version

-Description: A Direct Object Access vulnerability in SmarterTools SmarterTrack leads to information disclosure
+Description: A Direct Object Access vulnerability in SmarterTools SmarterTrack leads to information disclosure.

 POC: Start a Private Browsing session to clear the sessions.
 Go to the following URL: {SMARTERTRACK_URL}/Management/Tickets/frmAttachment.aspx?ticketID=1
 Now enumerate the ticketID and increment the 1.
 If the ticket has attachments, a zip file can be downloaded containing all the files.